 -If a patient progresses on a regimen including ovarian suppression, serum estradiol levels should be checked to ensure menopausal status was achieved, and if not, ablation should be pursued.
 Once menopause is achieved (by ablation or by suppression, with confirmation by laboratory testing), the treatment approach for postmenopausal women is used.
 (See 'Postmenopausal women' above.)

-•For such patients who are postmenopausal, our preference for first-line ET is a cyclin-dependent kinase (CDK) 4/6 inhibitor in combination with an aromatase inhibitor (AI), although other options including single-agent fulvestrant, or an AI, or the combination of fulvestrant and an AI are appropriate alternatives for some patients.
-(See 'Preferred first-line regimen' above and 'Other options (first- or subsequent-line)' above.)
+•For such patients who are postmenopausal, our preference for first-line ET is a cyclin-dependent kinase (CDK) 4/6 inhibitor in combination with an aromatase inhibitor (AI), although other options including single-agent fulvestrant, or an AI, or the combination of fulvestrant and an AI or CDK inhibitor are appropriate alternatives for some patients.
+(See 'Preferred first-line regimen' above and 'Other options for first- or subsequent-line therapy' above.)

 -For patients who have progressed on two or more lines of ET, a switch to chemotherapy may be appropriate.
 However, for patients who are asymptomatic with slowly progressive disease, continuation of ET is reasonable, and tamoxifen may be an appropriate later-line option.